15 Indian PMs and Their Decisions That Changed India

 Rajiv Gandhi’s Notable Achievements

-Industrial licensing eased and tax rates cut, raising GDP growth to 5.5%.
+• Early Economic Liberalisation: Eased industrial licensing and cut tax rates, raising GDP growth to 5.5%.

 Why It Still Matters Today

-• India’s IT and software export industry, worth $245 billion in FY2025 and employing over 5 million people, is the direct descendant of Rajiv Gandhi’s 1984-89 computer policy.
+• India’s IT export industry, worth $224 billion in FY25 and employing 5.8 million people, is the direct descendant of Rajiv Gandhi’s 1984-89 computer policy.
 He removed import duties on computers and set up C-DOT at a time when most of the world still saw computing as a Western monopoly.

 • Lowering the voting age to 18 added roughly 50 million voters in the 1989 election.
 Today, the 18-25 age group comprises approximately 180 million voters and is the most fiercely contested demographic in every general election.